This chapter discusses the memory architecture of a database instance.

 An analogy for a PGA is a temporary countertop workspace used by a file clerk.
 In this analogy, the file clerk is the server process doing work on behalf of the customer (client process).
 The clerk clears a section of the countertop, uses the workspace to store details about the customer request and to sort the folders requested by the customer, and then gives up the space when the work is done.

-Figure 14-3 shows an instance PGA (collection of all PGAs) for an instance that is not configured for shared servers.
-You can use an initialization parameter to set a target maximum size of the instance PGA (see "Summary of Memory Management Methods").
+The following figure shows an instance PGA (collection of all PGAs) for an instance that is not configured for shared servers.
+You can use an initialization parameter to set a target maximum size of the instance PGA.
 Individual PGAs can grow as needed up to this target size.

 Figure 14-3 Instance PGA